Pocoyo7798/zs4procext/README.md

 --prompt_template_path
 --prompt_schema_path
 ```
 Right now we support any hugginface model supported by the [vllm](https://docs.vllm.ai/en/v0.7.0/models/supported_models.html) python library.
 You can define the model you want to run by passing the model name on huggingface or the model folder on your computer on the ```--llm_model_name``` argument.
 The improve the performance of any pre-trained model you can rely on two things.
 First you can set the model parameters as temperature and top p passing a file containing the parameters such a [this one](src/zs4procext/resources/vllm_default_params.json) on the ```--llm_model_parameters_path``` argument.
 The performance of a model is also improved by passing the correct prompt template file.
 Multiple models already have the correct prompt template associated with their name.
 You can find the list [here](src/zs4procext/prompt.py) under the ```TEMPLATE_REGISTRY```.
 If you want to use custom template, download this file, change the content of the "template" key, based on what your need and then pass the new prompt template path on the ```--prompt_template_path``` argument.
-Finnaly the prompt is defined on a schema file that can be passed on the ```--prompt_template_path```.
+Finnaly the prompt is defined on a schema file that can be passed on the ```--prompt_schema_path```.
 The prompt is divided in 6 parts:

 * **Expertise**: Define the closest field related to your problem.
 * **Initialization**: Give general tips for the LLM answer.